 An IRS audit is a process where an auditor employed by the federal government reviews your financial information to verify that what you reported on your tax return is correct.
 An IRS agent also substantiates that the amount you paid to the Department of the Treasury is accurate.

-You should also be aware that auditors normally look at your last three returns but they can go back as far as six years when there are substantial errors.
+Auditors normally look at your last three returns but they can go back as far as six years when there are substantial errors.

 By filling your taxes correctly, you avoid the risk of having an IRS audit.

+Why Am I Being Audited?
 How Does the IRS Choose Who to Audit?

 Just so you know, IRS audits are pretty rare.
 For individuals with lower incomes, the IRS audits less than 1% of individual tax returns per year.
 For individuals with gross incomes of more than $5,000,000, 4.21% of tax returns are audited.